mekane/game-rank-algorithms/README.md

 a bunch of different lists of varying lengths into the tree.
 Averaged the data and confirmed that the number of comparisons required is O(N log N).

+The tree sort works great and was surprisingly easy to make work, especially once I got a nice data structure to work with.
+I think it would be a pain to utilize within a web app though.
+You'd have to break up the insertion algorithm and be able to jump in and out of it to get comparison results.
+And the sorting down the tree would mean each time you added / ranked a new game you'd always start with the first one you added and follow a predictable path.
+This might not be so bad, but I can see it being nice to switch up the order and be able to compare the games in a more "random" order.
+The tree would also need to be balanced to avoid a super lopsided and wonky setup, if you happened to rank your favorite or least-favorite game first, for example.